Priyanshi074/Book-Management-System/README.md

 # 📚 Book Management System

-A complete Spring Boot web application for managing library books with role-based authentication.
+A robust Spring Boot web application for managing library books with CRUD operations and role-based authentication.
+Ideal for educational institutes and small libraries to manage book collections efficiently.
-# Book Management System

-## Overview
-The **Book Management System** is a web-based application for managing books in a library or personal collection.
-It allows users to add, update, delete, and view books efficiently, providing a simple and organized way to track book inventory.

 ---

-## Features
+## 🌟Features
 - Add new books with details like title, author, genre, and publication date
 - Update existing book information
 - Delete books from the collection